andrew1931/fundom/docs/api-reference.md

 **Type:** `(name: string, ...utils: FunDomUtil[]) => ((...fns: FunDomUtil[]) => HTMLElement);`

 - creates HTML element;
+- works like a pipe;
-- accepts type of element as first argument and any number of dom utils from this reference to mutate element's state, returns a function which accepts more dom utils (made for extending elements) and returns created element;
+- accepts type of element as first argument and any number of dom utils from this reference to mutate its state, returns a function which accepts more dom utils (made for extending elements) and returns created element;
 ```typescript
 import { elem$ } from 'fundom';